kazn-jp/ats-mini-station-name-patch/README.md

 ## Features

--When you tune a frequency with the ATS-MINI dial as usual, the frequency is synchronously displayed in the web browser.
+- When you tune a frequency with the ATS-MINI dial as usual, the frequency is synchronously displayed in the web browser.
--Enter station names and comments via the web browser.
+- Enter station names and comments via the web browser.
--Station names are displayed on the ATS-MINI screen in two lines, separated by a comma.
+- Station names are displayed on the ATS-MINI screen in two lines, separated by a comma.
--Station information is stored internally in JSON format.
+- Station information is stored internally in JSON format.

 ## How to apply this patch